webplatform/docs/svg/elements/filter/index.md

 Most filter attributes are animateable via animateElement, however performance in current desktop browsers (Dec 2012) is uneven.

+Child elements of the Filter element - filter primitives - have two optional attributes that specify the color space within which color interpolation calculations are performed: <code>color-interpolation</code> and <code>color-interpolation-filters</code>.
+The default for the former is sRGB, and the default for the latter is linearRGB.
+"Non-intuitive" results from color manipulation operations can often be corrected by setting the value of one or other of these attributes to its non-default value.
+Please note that according to spec, these attributes should be set on the *individual filter primitives* and not on the filter element itself.

 If no other input is specified, but one is required, the first filter primitive within a filter will take a rasterized (bitmapped) version of the referring element as its input.
 Subsequent filter primitives that expect an input will take the output of the immediately preceding filter primitive as input.

 In complex filters, it can become difficult to keep track (and debug) inputs and outputs if they are left implicit; and it is good practice to explicitly declare inputs and outputs for each primitive.